 Virtual Environments: Servers¶

-There are three predefined virtual environments in the Vagrantfile:
+There are two predefined virtual environments in the Vagrantfile:

 This document explains the purpose of, and how to get started working with, each one.

 If you plan to alter the configuration of any of these machines, make sure to review the Testing: Configuration Tests documentation.